nf-core/rnaseq/docs/usage.md

 nextflow run SciLifeLab/NGI-RNAseq --reads '*_R{1,2}.fastq.gz' --genome GRCh37 -profile docker
 ```

+This will launch the pipeline with the `docker` configuration profile (Swedish UPPMAX users use `-profile uppmax`).
+See below for more information about profiles.

 Note that the pipeline will create the following files in your working directory:

 ```bash